 Please check back here prior to the tutorial date for installation instructions.

 Alice Zheng is a senior manager of applied science on the machine learning optimization team on Amazon’s advertising platform.
 She specializes in research and development of machine learning methods, tools, and applications.
-Outside of work, she is writing a book, Mastering Feature Engineering.
-Previously, Alice worked at GraphLab/Dato/Turi, where she led the machine learning toolkits team and spearheaded user outreach.
-Prior to joining GraphLab, she was a researcher in the Machine Learning group at Microsoft Research, Redmond.
+She’s the author of Feature Engineering for Machine Learning.
+Previously, Alice has worked at GraphLab, Dato, and Turi, where she led the machine learning toolkits team and spearheaded user outreach; was a researcher in the Machine Learning Group at Microsoft Research – Redmond.
 Alice holds PhD and BA degrees in computer science and a BA in mathematics, all from UC Berkeley.

 Chris DuBois is a data scientist focused on building tools for other data scientists.
 At Dato, Chris has helped design and implement tools for creating recommendation systems and for large-scale text analysis.
 His current work makes it simpler to train models that generalize well.
 After studying applied mathematics at Pomona College, he earned a PhD in statistics from the University of California, Irvine, where he researched latent variable models for social-network data occurring over time.